taegorov/reading-notes/class-04.md

   - You can do this to a separate page by first adding that page's internal link, plus the ID tag

 ### Notes - Chapter 15: “Layout” (pp.358-404)
-> Note: This layout chapter is BIG.
-Focus your attention on understanding the core concepts presented on pp.358-364, and look at the code samples on the website that accompanies the textbook.
-You will have another reading assignment on this chapter, so do not try to digest it all now.

 - Block-level elements all start on separate lines, like h1, p, ol
   - If a block is inside another block, then that is its containing/parent element